shybovycha/irrlicht-newton-tutorials/_posts/2015-08-28-first-application.md

 ### Linux

+Install these dependencies with your system' package manager:
+`libenet-dev libxxf86vm-dev zlib-dev cmake`.

 Unzip Irrlicht, go to the directory you unpacked with the terminal and run the following:

 {% highlight bash %}